joshua-rowan/cardinal-hof-quiz/README.md

 ## Description

 This project is designed to quiz Cardinal Nation on their fandom.
 It should provide a a timed quiz on Cardinal legends that any user can interact with.
+- It should be noted that the high score display function is not currently working.

 ## Link
 https://joshua-rowan.github.io/cardinal-hof-quiz/